-- one who officially receives money for others; collector or treasurer
+- One who officially receives money for others; collector or treasurer.

-- one who knowingly receives stolen goods for gain or concealment; fence
+- One who knowingly receives stolen goods for gain or concealment; fence.

-- a receptacle; esp., a chemical receptacle connected with a retort, tube, etc., into which a distilled product passes
+- A receptacle; esp., a chemical receptacle connected with a retort, tube, etc., into which a distilled product passes.

-- an apparatus or device that converts incoming electromagnetic waves or electrical signals into audible or visual signals, as a radio or television receiving set, or that part of a telephone which is held to the ear
+- An apparatus or device that converts incoming electromagnetic waves or electrical signals into audible or visual signals, as a radio or television receiving set, or that part of a telephone which is held to the ear.

-- A person who knowingly buys or receives stolen goods.
+- A person who accepts stolen goods.